We’re here for you

 To pay your Fiber bill, we accept credit and debit cards with a Visa®, American Express®, Discover®, or MasterCard® logo, or automatic bank account withdrawal.
 We do not accept cash or checks.
 Note: Your signup deposit must be paid with a credit or debit card

 No. We will email you an electronic copy of your bill at the beginning of each month.

-We have the credit card on file that you used to sign up and will bill that credit card by default.
-You may update or change the payment card at any time in your My Fiber account.
+We have the credit card on file that you used to sign-up and will bill that credit card by default.
+You may update or change your payment method at any time in your My Fiber account

 This depends on which Google Fiber package you choose.
 Here is an overview of all of our plans and pricing.
 When you sign-up for your plan, you’ll be able to see a full summary of your costs.
 These plans are subject to taxes and fees, which will vary based on your state and county.